-While it is possible build your own algorithm using open source deep learning frameworks like MXNet, Keras, and TensorFlow most problems or opportunities presented by data are not unique.
+While it is possible to build your own algorithm using open-source deep learning frameworks like MXNet, Keras, and TensorFlow most problems or opportunities presented by data are not unique.
 They are problems that other organizations have seen and solved.
 Some examples of this are:

 - What products are individual customers most likely to purchase as an upsell?

 - For content being posted by users can we use a machine to tell if it is objectionable (nudity, profanity, etc.)?

 - Is there a way we can pull out themes and sentiments from large amounts of customer product reviews?